Unforgettable Places to See Before You Die

 Unforgettable Places to See Before You Die is a travel book written and photographed by Steve Davey, with additional photography by Marc Schlossman.
 It features 40 sites, including both places of natural beauty and historical importance all over the world, and in all but one of the continents.
 (Europe: 7, Asia: 14, Australasia and Oceania: 3, Africa: 6, North America: 5, South America: 5).
-The United States of America, India and China are the most featured countries with a total of three sites featured each.
+The United States, India and China are the most featured countries with a total of three sites featured each.
 It is notable for including the best of places in various categories, e.g. the world's greatest desert, rainforest, tropical island etc.